5:05 PM

 The words' there was no room for them in the inn' remind me of a family trip many years ago.
 We had been travelling all day, and I was trying to find a motel where we could spend the night.
 As we drove along the highway, our hopes were dashed time time and again by the NO VACANCY signs.

-Today, 2000 years later, millions of people have no room for Jesus.
-Although they participate enthusiastically in the festivities of the Christmas season, they keep Him out of their lives.
-The NO VACANCY sign is there.
+millions of people have no room for Jesus.
+Although they participate enthusiastically in the festivities of the Christmas season,

+How about you?
 Is there room in your life for Christ?

 What better time than during this season to rededicate your life to Him or to receive Him as your saviour!